robvanson/akouste/README.md

 Bill of Materials

-- Stimuli, can be audio, video, or text
+- Stimuli, which can be audio, video, images, or text
 - A table listing which stimuli should be presented at each turn
 - An experiment web page that presents the stimuli to the listeners and collects their responses